 “If you are a state-licensed Dispensing Optician in my state of Tennessee, I would say finding an opportunity as a Dispensing Optician is really as easy as just applying,” Townsend explained.

-As of 2016, the median annual wage for Dispensing Opticians was $35,530.
-While the highest earning 10 percent made more than $57,180 annually, the lowest 10 percent earned less than $22,670.
+The median annual wage for Dispensing Opticians is $37,840.
+While the highest earning 10 percent made a significant amount more than $60,840 annually, the lowest 10 percent earned less than $25,640.
 The highest paying employers within this occupation are the offices of Physicians, health and personal care stores, general merchandise stores and the offices of optometrists.
 The top paying states for this occupation are Massachusetts, New Jersey, New York, Rhode Island and Alaska.
+Ultimately,

 “The earning potential in this career can be very lucrative,” Townsend confirmed.